WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Patricia-Herterich/Biweekly_meetings_with_Arielle.md

     * I think I need to prioritize reading ["non-violent communication"](https://www.amazon.co.uk/Nonviolent-Communication-Language-Life-Guides-dp-189200528X/dp/189200528X/ref=dp_ob_image_bk) - seems like a lot of difficult conversations coming up and some more confidence going into them would probably be good

-* Review if we can attract any attention or help highlight your work.

-(your notes)
 * Anything else:

     * PH is languishing quite badly